 ORGANIZATIONS DO NOT CHANGE, PEOPLE DO.

 While it always makes sense to start change management at the top, every layer of the workforce should be involved as much as possible.
 Lower level employees should be included early on to have real input on the aspects of the change that impact their area of responsibility.
 These people can often help to identify possible stumbling blocks and technical or logistical issues that may crop up later, enabling you to avoid them entirely.
 Early input by every layer of the organization can also help the entire workforce feel more invested in the success of the final plan.

 3. Make an Emotional as Well as Logical Argument for Change

 To get your workforce to genuinely commit to the cause of change, you need to make more than just a logical argument for it; you need to make them connect with the cause on an emotional level as well.
-Successful change management strategies make employees feel that they are a part of something meaningful that is bigger than themselves, and to do this, you need to reach the heart as well as the mind.
+Successful change management strategies make employees feel that they are a part of something meaningful that is bigger than themselves.
+To accomplish this, you need to try and reach the hearts and minds of your employees.
 Sometimes, even small details can make all the difference in this process, such as addressing some perceived slight against employees within the new transformational order.
 But, to make this kind of emotional appeal, you need to really know and listen to your audience so that it doesn’t fall flat or sound like a “canned” statement from management.